HIPERFIT/hiperfit.github.com/_posts/2013-01-30-february-seminar.md

 Education:

-* E.E. (elektronik mekaniker) in 1984 from Brüel & Kjær A/S.
+* E.E. (elektronik mekaniker) in 1984 from BrÃ¼el & KjÃ¦r A/S.
 * M.Sc.
-E.E. (civilingeniør) in 1991 from DTU, Technical University of Denmark.
+E.E. (civilingeniÃ¸r) in 1991 from DTU, Technical University of Denmark.
 * Ph.D. in 1997 from DTU (ATM switching system).
 * Executive MBA (MMT) in 2005 from DTU&TEM.